msherman/SSLRestTemplateExample/README.md

 #Custom certificate server and SSL RestTemplate calls with spring boot v2

 ## Description
-After running in to an issue when trying to call a HTTPS endpoint secured via a custom SSL certificate signer I found that most examples of showing to set up an SSL connection were rather vague at the point of understanding how to set up a truststore, and connecting everything together.
+After running in to an issue when trying to call aN HTTPS endpoint secured via a custom SSL certificate signer I found that most examples of showing to set up an SSL connection were rather vague at the point of understanding how to set up a truststore, and connecting everything together.

 Our example is straight forward.
-We have an `SSL-Server` serving content over `https://localhost:8443` and a `SSL-Client` which will make calls to the `SSL-Server` via [RestTemplate](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html)
+We have an `SSL-Server` serving content over `https://localhost:8443` and a `SSL-Client` which will make calls to the `SSL-Server` via [RestTemplate](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html).

 ### Code directories
 In this repository there are two spring boot applications.